John Cafferty

 In real life, Peter Falk was not Columbo, Ted Danson is not Sam Malone, Daniel Radcliffe is not Harry Potter and John Cafferty is not Eddie Wilson, the rock star in the 1983 box-office flop Eddie and the Cruisers, for which Cafferty wrote the chart-topping soundtrack.

-And quite unlike the character in the movie – spoiler alert: Eddie crashes his car and vanishes without a trace, ending his rock ‘n roll dreams forever – in the almost 40 years since the film’s release, Cafferty’s been dazzling crowds as much as ever with superb songwriting and passionate performances, demonstrating his timeless appeal despite having spent over 30 years without a recording contract.
+And quite unlike the character in the movie – spoiler alert: Eddie crashes his car and vanishes without a trace, ending his rock ‘n roll dreams forever – in the almost 40 years since the film’s release, Cafferty has been dazzling crowds as much as ever.
+With his superb songwriting and passionate performances, he’s demonstrated a timeless appeal and continues to draw thousands, despite having spent over three decades years without a recording contract.

 Born in 1950 in Narragansett, Rhode Island, Cafferty started playing guitar at age 14 and formed his first band, The Nightcrawlers, at age 15.
 After renaming the group The East-West Blues Band, they played blues, R&B and rock covers at school dances and small clubs before breaking up after graduation, when Cafferty became lead singer of The Luvin’ Kynd, a rock group which included drummer Kenny Jo Silva.

 In 1985, after signing with the CBS imprint Scotti Bros.
-Records, the band released its first non-soundtrack album, Tough All Over, with the title song hitting #1 in the Billboard Mainstream Rock chart, the single “C-I-T-Y” reaching the Top 40 and “Voice of America’s Sons” becoming the theme song of the movie Cobra.
-In May, the band opened for KISS at Boston Garden, followed by a North American tour, their debut gig in Japan, and Cafferty’s solo track “Hearts on Fire,” which he did not write, being featured in Rocky IV.
+Records, the band recorded its first non-soundtrack album, Tough All Over – also at Normandy Sound – with the title song hitting #1 in the Billboard Mainstream Rock chart, the single “C-I-T-Y” reaching the Top 40 and “Voice of America’s Sons” becoming the theme song of the movie Cobra.
+In May, the band opened for KISS at Boston Garden, followed by a North American tour and their debut gigs in Japan., Cafferty’s solo recording of “Hearts on Fire,” which he did not write, was featured in Rocky IV.

-In 1988, the band released Roadhouse, a commercial disaster compared to their previous two efforts, but the supporting tour included sold-out shows at several major venues including the Providence Civic Center and the Hartford Civic Center in addition to gigs at Toad’s Place and The Channel, proving that their diehard New England fanbase was as devoted as ever.
-In 1989, they released their final major-label album, Eddie and the Cruisers II: Eddie Lives!, which sold poorly and resulted in Scotti Bros. dropping the band from its roster.
+In 1988, the band recorded Roadhouse, a commercial disaster compared to their previous two efforts, but the supporting tour included sold-out shows at several major venues including the Providence Civic Center and the Hartford Civic Center in addition to concerts at Toad’s Place and The Channel, proving that their diehard New England fanbase was as devoted as ever.
+In 1989, they cut their final major-label album, Eddie and the Cruisers II: Eddie Lives!, which sold poorly and resulted in Scotti Bros. dropping the band from its roster.

 In the 1990s, Silva left the band, replaced by former Tavares drummer Jackie Santos, Dean Cassell took over for Lupo and Steve Burke replaced Cotoia.
 The group continued to be a wildly popular live act across New England playing Rhode Island venues like The Rustic (Coventry) and the Sandywoods Center (Tiverton), Toad’s Place, The Sting and the Oakdale Theatre in Connecticut, the Hampton Beach Club Casino and The Matterhorn in Stowe, Vermont.